notChewy1324/AKidAgain/README.md

 # Copyright Information

 You are not allowed to clone this app with intentions to redistribute this application.
 You may view and give suggestions to code.
+I have released this app for debuging by the community.
+Any user found exploiting this project will be terminated and I will shut down the open link.

 https://akidagain.page.link/privacy